-A contributor of ours from Bib and Tucker Wedding Photography, Daniel Moore, explained to us that it is very important to select musicians that are familiar with your preferred style.
+A contributor of ours from Rick Dell Photography, Rick Dell, explained to us that it is very important to select musicians that are familiar with your preferred style.
 If Your service is traditional, just about a string quartet?
 Contemporary?
 Perhaps only a solo pianist, or possibly a saxophone player.
 Religious?
 Check with the wedding planner at your place to get the most accepted musicians on his or her record.
 Does someone in your family sing beautifully?
 Think about inviting them to sing to your wedding to make the experience much more unique.
 But bear in mind that if you ask somebody who’s not a professional, then you are going to cut them a little slack if they are not exactly ideal.
 You may want your uncle to play the accordion, but make certain to come across a tune that fits your personality and his or her ability.

 Request information — if you want it